willbraun/django-restaurant-api/README.md

 # Overview

 Welcome to Love-All Ice Cream!
-Check out the website for my ice cream shop inspired by my love (no pun intended) of the game of tennis 🎾 I used React for the front end and Django for the back end.
+Check out the website for my ice cream shop inspired by my love (pun intended) of the game of tennis 🎾

 # Features